feras-oughali/pandas_cub/pandas_cub/Notes.md

 # Notes from pandas_cub project

-This note highlights some concepts and tools that I have acquired and used throughout this project.
+This note highlights some concepts and tools that have been used throughout this project.

-The project aims at replicating some of the functionalities of the famous `pandas` library.
+The project aims at replicating some of the functionalities of the famous `Pandas` library.
 The size of the project and the concepts used within are prefect for those who are looking forward to enhance their development skills and tackle a project that is interesting, managable, and informative at the same time.

-This project was developed by XXXX.
-You can refer to XXX for more details about the project.
+This project was developed by Ted Petrou.
+You can refer to [this link](https://online.dunderdata.com/courses/build-a-data-analysis-library-from-scratch-in-python) for more details about the project.

 I added a flavour of `git` to the project to maximize the benefits.